icgrp/ese532_handouts/ese532_handouts/hw2/homework_submission.md

         ```
         where $T_{cycle} = 1$.
         ````
-    6. How many of these loads and store cycles are to memory locations ***not*** loaded  during this invocation of `Filter_horizontal`)?
+    6. For the identified memory operations, how many of these loads and store cycles are to memory locations ***not*** loaded  during this invocation of `Filter_horizontal`)?